D1533/Eigenfaces/Eigenfaces/readme.txt

-In this folder the eigenfaces images will be stored.
+In this folder, the eigenfaces images will be stored.